2024 Housing Institute conference materials HERE

 • Developing rental and ownership housing using conventional subsidy sources for development and down payment or closing cost assistance

-• Using US Department of Argriculture self-help housing programs or Habitat for Humanity, which combines subsidy funds, homebuyer labor and/or free or low-cost landto reduce development costs.
+• Using US Department of Agriculture self-help housing programs or Habitat for Humanity, which combines subsidy funds, homebuyer labor and/or free or low-cost landto reduce development costs.

 Small-scale housing